Broadcaster – Engineer – Educator – Director – Champion for Women in Science, Technology, Engineering and Mathematics (STEM)

 Oxford University Physics graduate Kate, started out as a computer programmer then took up a post as a trainee audio engineer for the BBC.
 She completed her training in the early 1990’s – despite already achieving success in front of the camera as a presenter for Tomorrow’s World.
 In 2003, she was awarded an MSc in Electronic Communication Systems by the University of Hertfordshire.

-Kate’s presenting skills came to attention of BBC producers in the early 1990s.
+Kate’s presenting skills came to the attention of BBC producers in the early 1990s.
 She was talent-spotted taking part in a series of engineering lectures for schools.
-Her success in the BBC Schools series ‘Techno’ led to her being offered a prize job in broadcasting – fronting the weekly live show Tomorrow’s World from 1990 to 1994!
+Her success in the BBC Schools series ‘Techno’ led to her being offered a prize job in broadcasting – fronting the weekly live show Tomorrow’s World from 1990 to 1994.

 Building on her popularity with younger viewers, she went on to host the children’s ITV science programme ‘Big Bang’ and then Radio 5 Live’s ‘The Acid Test’.

 In 2010, Kate returned to the BBC to feature as a reporter for the ‘Museum of Life’ – a 6 part documentary series on the amazing work behind the scenes at the Natural History Museum.
 Kate continues to present programmes and features as a contributor and commentator for news and current affairs.
 She is currently working on a new engineering-related series.